gonoph/openshift-cns-demo/README.md

 make all
 ```

+# Important inventory variables

+1. `ansible_user` - the initial `ansible_user` for the VMs (ec2 is normally NOT root).
+2. `private_ip_start` - the start address for the hosts in the ec2 group (so we
+   can have static addresses across boots).
+3. `ec2_mynetworks` - list of networks/hosts to allow access to the demo EC2 VMs
+4. `ec2_ami_image` - the EC2 ami image, currently using the Fedora 27 Atomic
+   image, you may need to update it.
+5. `ec2_instance_type` - the ec2 instance type, currently the dns server needs
+   t2.micro, and the OCP VMs use m4.large
+6. `storage_routes` - This is used to add entries to the hosts file.
+It's most
+   useful without dns, and running in the bootstrap container.

 # Explaination of playbooks

 1. `clean.yml`: playbook to clean up the EC2 instances and the local environment.